Can You Get a DUI Charge After the Fact?

 • Photographic evidence of you driving

-If you were able to drive home safely, it will be more difficult to prove that you are guilty in court.
-However, it is possible that there is enough evidence to do so.
-That is why you should always face a DUI charge with an experienced lawyer by your side.
+If you could drive home safely, proving guilty in court would be more challenging.
+However, there may be enough evidence to do so.
+You should always face a DUI charge with an experienced lawyer.

 Is It Common to Receive a DUI After the Fact?

 It is rare to be charged with a DUI after the fact.
-If you are worried that you may be charged with this, you should consult with a lawyer.
-If you were not arrested but received a DUI citation in the mail, you will face the same penalties as someone who was arrested for a DUI.
-Therefore, it is best to call a lawyer to ensure your rights are protected.
+If you are worried about being accused of this, consult our Berkeley County DUI lawyer.
+If you were not arrested but received a DUI citation in the mail, you will face the same penalties as someone arrested for a DUI.
+Therefore, it is best to call a lawyer to protect your rights.

 Categories: